-We advise you to BUY a local SIM card, if you stay for a long period in Costa Rica and have an unlocked phone.
-Cheap SIM cards for prepaid usage are available from 1000 Colones or 2USD.
+We advise you to BUY a local SIM card, if you have an unlocked phone.
+Cheap SIM cards for prepaid usage are available from 1000 Colones or 2US\$.
 The same amount is already on the card as credit.
 You can use it in any unlocked phone for international SIM cards.
 That way you can keep in touch and be reachable.
-If you do not have an unlocked phone or do not want to purchase one, you can always ask your project supervisors (teachers, directors) to use their phone to contact us!
+If you do not have an unlocked phone or do not want to purchase one, you can always ask your project supervisors to use their phone to contact us!